Recovered Bomellida Document Archives

 SUBJECT: RE-CLASSIFICATION AND DIGITAL VERIFICATION

-Archive SOC-B14 has been moved to the digital recovery queue.
-Status: Verified and Uploaded for historical transparency during the reorganization of any remaining archives.
+Archive SOC-B14 has been moved to the digital recovery queue for historical transparency.

 Page Number: 36